bergercookie/mastert_present/PITCHME.md

   - Nodes correspond to *poses* of the robot during mapping
   - An edge between two nodes represents a *spatial constraint* (2D/3D transformation) between them.
+- Optimize for the whole trajectory - not only the latest pose
+- Option to consider the robot poses exclusively (no landmarks)

 <hr>